megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### Miscellaneous

-This section mentions just a few other technologies that are not essential for getting started, but will become necessary as you work on more complex projects.
-Google these or skim the links to learn more.
+This section mentions a few other technologies that are not essential for getting started, but will become necessary as you work on more complex projects.
+Skim the links (or Google these) to learn more.

 - [Containerization with Docker](https://ropenscilabs.github.io/r-docker-tutorial/01-what-and-why.html) is used frequently to share reproducible software
-- [Jupyter](https://realpython.com/jupyter-notebook-introduction/) and [Rmarkdown]() for creating reproducible notebooks
+- [Jupyter](https://realpython.com/jupyter-notebook-introduction/) and [Rmarkdown](https://rmarkdown.rstudio.com/lesson-1.html) for creating reproducible notebooks

 ## Unit 2: Data Management, Curation, & Pipelines